operand/agency/examples/gradio/README.md

 # Summary

-This demo application is maintained as an experimental development environment and a showcase for library features.
-You are encouraged to use the source as a reference but beware that the quality is intended to be proof-of-concept only.
+This demo application showcases using a Gradio app with multiple `Space` types.

 ## Example Classes

-By default the demo includes the following two `Agent` classes:
+By default this demo includes the following two example `Agent` classes:

 * `OpenAIFunctionAgent` - An LLM agent that uses the OpenAI function calling API
 * `Host` - An agent that exposes operating system access to the host system